chshersh/chshersh.github.io/posts/2025-01-06-the-most-elegant-configuration-language.md

 1. Have a system-specific configuration for all users on the system.
 1. Have a global user-specific configuration.
 1. Have a project-specific local configuration.
-1. Have a temporary configuration to override a few values during local development or experimentation.
+1. Have a temporary configuration to override values during local development or experimentation.

 For example, you use a linter and you want to have the same consistent